chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/ElectrostaticsModel.rst

 The computed convergence rates are given in :numref:`Fig:ElectrostaticsC3_2`.
 We find second order convergence in :math:`L_1` and :math:`L_2` on all grids, and find second order convergence in the max-norm on sufficiently fine grids.
-The reduced convergence rate on coarser grids is probably due to under-resolution of the geometry.
+On coarser grids, the reduced convergence rate in the max-norm is probably due to under-resolution of the geometry.

 .. _Fig:ElectrostaticsC3_2:
 .. figure:: /_static/figures/ElectrostaticsC3_2.png